Ben Hill County DUI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: While you can post bail at any time, posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may result in a faster release, as court staff and bondsmen are more readily available.
+- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM - 5:00 PM) may expedite the release process, as court staff and jail personnel are readily available.

 What Happens After Posting Bail

-• What Happens If You Miss Court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail money (or the bail bondsman will pursue you for the full bail amount).
-This will also significantly complicate your DUI case.
+- Consequences of Missing Court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit the bail money.
+If a bail bondsman posted your bail, they will likely hire a bounty hunter to find you and bring you back to custody.